 Currently, it is possible to identify two different categories of smart vehicle: AV (Autonomous Vehicle - vehicles that perform all driving functions with or without the "human driver", also called vehicles without driver) and CAV (Connected Autonomous Vehicle - vehicles provided with advanced communication technologies toward other vehicles or infrastructure).
 Both of them will lead new investment in urban infrastructure in order to reinforce features (especially of wireless communication) between the vehicle and the infrastructure at the edge of the road (e.g. smart lamppost) to transmit in real time an increasing amount of bidirectional data between vehicle and the urban infrastructure.

-In a previous paper [2], a non-conventional approach to manage the huge amount of bidirectional data has been presented, being based on the use of Graph DB technology.
+In this paper, the communication between CAV and the neighboring urban infrastructures is considered and a non-conventional approach to manage the huge amount of bidirectional data is presented.